 If you live with roommates, you should work together to submit just one census form for everyone at your address.
 If this is not possible, you should still respond on your own and include as much information as you can about everyone you lived with in spring 2020.
 The census will remove duplication if your roommates also respond.
 If everyone at your apartment returned home before receiving the census instructions in the mail, or you no longer have access to those instructions, you can still respond by entering your address.
 Specific questions can be directed to Alison Handy Twang at 607-777-3083 or firstname.lastname@example.org.

 If you are a faculty member teaching a community-engaged learning course, the CCE can help you develop a plan for modifying your course for an online learning environment.
 For specific questions about your course, contact Barry Brenton at 607-777-2859 or email@example.com.
 Here are some online and virtual service opportunities to get you started.

 Ongoing faculty academic support initiatives

 The CCE will continue to actively support all of our Faculty Academic Support Initiatives to offer the delivery of programs and resources for faculty interested in developing and sustaining high-impact community-based learning and research across all disciplines.
 These initiatives include: consulting on community-based course development; connections to community partners; resources on community-engaged research; online professional development workshops; a course designation process for community-engaged learning; The Community Engaged Teaching Fellows Program; Community Engagement Faculty Teaching Grants; and a faculty e-newsletter.

-Any community partner who wishes to speak with a CCE staff member may call our office at 607-777-4287 or email us at email@example.com.
+Any community partner who has an idea for a collaborative partnership with the University can speak with a CCE staff member to discuss possibilities!
+You may call our office at 607-777-4287 or email us at firstname.lastname@example.org.
 We will respond to voicemails as soon as possible.